ShamilBiktimirov/astro-basics/README.md

 savepath;
 ```

-Alternatively, place the path addition in your startup.m or a Matlab project file .prj
+Alternatively, place the path addition in your startup.m or a MATLAB project file .prj

 ---